kolasniwash/kolasniwash.github.io/_posts/2019-12-05-create-and-launch-your-first-python-package.md

     description=“Simple set of utilities for working with ENTSOE energy data“, #short description of the package url="https://github.com/nicholasjhana/ml-energy-utils”,  #where to find the source code packages=setuptools.find_packages(), #lists all the files within the package classifiers=[
         "Programming Language :: Python :: 3",
-        "License :: OSI Approved :: MIT License", "Operating System :: OS Independent",
-    ],  #metadata about the package for pip python_requires='>=3.6',  #set the package requirements.
+        "License :: OSI Approved :: MIT License", "Operating System :: OS Independent"],  #metadata about the package for pip python_requires='>=3.6',  #set the package requirements.
 In this case python 3.6 or higher )
 ```